Where do I start?

 |Do I register for my courses on my own?|

 Yes, you will need to familiarize yourself with your program requirements and register for your courses on your own each year.
 Please review the information below to help you learn more about how registration works.

 Important registration dates

-Registration for the 2020/21 academic year will begin near the end of June and continues to open throughout the beginning of July.
+Course registration opens in late June each year.
 You will receive an email prior to the opening of your registration date to let you know when you can start registering for your courses.

-As a first year student, you will be able to register on June 20th.
-Registration will open at 9:00 am.
-Prior to that date, you should be reviewing your program requirements, including your first year course requirements in the Academic Calendar.
+As a first year student, prior to the registration date you are emailed, you should be reviewing your program requirements, including your first year course requirements in the Academic Calendar.
 We also encourage you to check out the courses and start to build your timetable using the Build My Pre-Registration Tool in myInfo.